Cannabis in India: Regional laws on cannabis

 Although NDPS allows consumption of bhang, various states have their own laws banning or restricting its use.
 In some states, only authorised dealers are allowed to sell bhang.
 Some states also have rules about the maximum amount of bhang one person can carry and the minimum age of the buyer.

 In Assam, The Assam Ganja and Bhang Prohibition Act, 1958, prohibits sale, purchase, possession and consumption of ganja and bhang.

 In Maharashtra, Section 66(1)(b) of the Bombay Prohibition (BP) Act, 1949, bans manufacture, possession and consumption of bhang and bhang-containing substances without a license.

-In Karnataka, The Karnataka Prohibition Act of 1961 classifies ganja and bhang as "intoxicating drugs" and prohibits the manufacture, possession and consumption of the same with the exception for medicinal purposes.

 On 21 February 2017, Gujarat legalized bhang by removing it from the list of "intoxicating drugs" covered by section 23 of the Gujarat Prohibition Act.
 Gujarat's Minister of State for Home and Prohibition, Pradipsinh Jadeja, explained, "Bhang is consumed only as prasad of Lord Shiva.
 The state government has received complaints of misuse of prohibition act against those found drinking bhang.
 Hence, keeping in view the sentiments of public at large, the government has decided to exempt bhang from the ambit of Gujarat Prohibition Amendment Act.
 Bhang is less intoxicating as compared to ganja."